This post may contain affiliate links

 *EDIT: This has, by far, been my post popular blog post and the most pinned image on Pinterest.
 Thank you everyone for reading!
 If you’re here from Pinterest, WELCOME and thank you for stopping by!
 If you don’t already follow me on Pinterest, please consider doing so – I pin all kinds of awesome stuff!
 I’m on Instagram, too!

 I hope you’ll check out some of my other posts while you’re here, too!

 See more of my DIY projects and inspiration [here]

 Check out some fashion posts [here]

 When we moved into our home, one of the first things I wanted to do was GET RID OF that awful, awful door.
 I think I used the shower about twice before I got so sick of it and decided to enlist the help of my parents and just rip it out one night (I was about 8.5 months pregnant at the time and Brandon was busy sanding Henry’s bedroom floors – I was pretty much useless.
 So I basically supervised).
+We wanted to completely tear out that awful thing and replace it with something more sightly, like what you might see from Tile Redi .
 I figured I would share the steps we took to take it out in case any one else is living with one of these creatures.
 Trust me…you want to take it out.
 It is VERY easy, and you’ll feel so much better when you do.